Fitness & Wellness tips based on Science

 Check out the Mayo clinic's site, mayoclinic.com for more information.

 You can work out in the heat with a little planning, but it's best to keep it short.
 Wearing a Heart rate monitor helps you keep your HR in a safe zone.
 One little trick I use is to wear a white hat that has been dipped in cold water.
 I put it on as I am going out the door.
+Or, you can make sure your workout near a body of water.

 Creative writing and content writer writing about Health and Wellness.